TheoLvs/westworld/docs/index.md

     Please contact [us](mailto:theo.alves.da.costa@gmail.com) if you have any question

 *The name is of course inspired by the TV series Westworld, which is actually a gigantic multi-agent simulation system.*

-# Documentation
-Documentation is available locally in docs folder or online at https://theolvs.github.io/westworld

 ## Features